gradyrobbins/react-deploy-render/README.md

-# Deploy React Application to render.com
+# Deploy React Application to render.com and have your data persist

-This repository is a template you can use to have a straightforward process for deploying your client side capstone to render.com and have your data persist.
+Deploying your client side capstone to render.com and Enabling data persistence will incur additional charges, specifically: `Web Services/ adding Optional persistent disks`

-Using this template for deploying has a base cost of $7/month because it uses services on the platform that they charge for.

 ## Before You Get Started